Devwares-Team/DOCS-Contrast/content/contrast/angular/components/stepper.md

 The `CDBStepper` takes in a `direction` prop, which specifies the orientation of your stepper.

-Alongside our `CDBStepper`, we also import [CDBIcon](https://www.devwares.com/docs/contrast/react/components/icon) for our icons, [CDBInput](https://www.devwares.com/docs/contrast/react/components/input) for the input fields, and the [CDBButton](https://www.devwares.com/docs/contrast/react/components/buttons) for our buttons.
+Alongside our `CDBStepper`, we also import [CDBIcon](https://www.devwares.com/docs/contrast/angular/components/icon) for our icons, [CDBInput](https://www.devwares.com/docs/contrast/angular/components/input) for the input fields, and the [CDBButton](https://www.devwares.com/docs/contrast/angular/components/buttons) for our buttons.

 ![Angular Bootstrap Vertical Stepper Default](https://i.imgur.com/khiy8Dd.gif)

-###### html
+###### HTML
 ```html
 <div class="container" style=" height: 500px; width:50px">
     <CDBStepper direction="vertical">